 Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash equivalents and trade receivables.
 The Company places its cash equivalents with high credit quality financial institutions.
-As of December 25, 2010, the Company's cash and cash equivalents were invested in investment-grade, highly-liquid U.S. government agency corporate money market accounts.
+As of December 31, 2011, the Company's cash and cash equivalents were invested in investment-grade, highly-liquid U.S. government agency corporate money market accounts.

-The Company sells primarily to independent beer distributors across the United States.
-Sales to foreign customers are insignificant.
+The Company sells primarily to independent beer distributors across the United States and Canada.
+Sales to non-Canadian foreign customers are insignificant.
 Receivables arising from these sales are not collateralized; however, credit risk is minimized as a result of the large and diverse nature of the Company's customer base.
 The Company establishes an allowance for doubtful accounts based upon factors surrounding the credit risk of specific customers, historical trends and other information.
-There were no individual customer accounts receivable balances outstanding at December 25, 2010 and December 26, 2009 that were in excess of 10% of the gross accounts receivable balance on those dates.
-No individual customers represented more than 10% of the Company's revenues during fiscal years 2010, 2009 and 2008.
+There were no individual customer accounts receivable balances outstanding at December 31, 2011 and December 25, 2010 that were in excess of 10% of the gross accounts receivable balance on those dates.
+No individual customers represented more than 10% of the Company's revenues during fiscal years 2011, 2010 and 2009.